Shane Salerno: TV and film

 In 2003, working with director Paul W. S. Anderson, Salerno adapted the screenplay for Alien vs. Predator.
 Salerno spent six months writing the shooting script, finished its development, and stayed on for revisions throughout the film's production.
-Alien vs. Predator grossed $38.2 million in its opening weekend and debuted at #1 at the box office.
-It would gross another $97.1 million internationally, making it the second highest-grossing film in either the Alien or Predator franchises (behind only Prometheus).
 Salerno would go on to write the screenplay for the sequel Aliens vs. Predator: Requiem.

-In 2004, Salerno became the youngest "Guest of Honor" speaker in the history of the Los Angeles Screenwriting Expo.
-He made follow up appearances in 2005 and 2006.
-When interviewed for Expo 5, Creative Screenwriting Magazine publisher Erik Bauer remarked that "Shane Salerno has been really supportive over the years, and is a great mentor for a number of writers that I know."
+The New York Times, credited Salerno and the film's directors with making a more "watchable" movie than the first Alien vs. Predator and said "the story is fairly generic try-to-get-away stuff, but it’s decently rendered."

 In 2005, Salerno was brought on to adapt Meg, the Steve Alten novel, with Jan de Bont directing.
 The project had originally been set up at Disney, but languished in development.
 New Line then optioned the book, where it was developed for two and a half years.
 New Line's original script was written by Alten, but the studio feared it too closely resembled Jurassic Park and they brought in Salerno to do a rewrite.
-(Salerno turned in a script that was more serious in tone than the version of the film that would eventually be released in 2018.) de Bont hired his dream team of special effects and production experts, and New Line even pre-sold the rights to foreign distributors.
-But when budgeted out, the film was estimated to cost north of $150 million.
-Salerno and de Bont worked to bring the budget down under $125 million, but in the end New Line got cold feet and let the option expire.

-In 2006, Salerno was brought on board to do a production draft of the Nicolas Cage vehicle Ghost Rider.
-Released in 2007, the film went on to gross almost $230 million.
+But the project wound up not getting produced due to budgetary concerns.
+Only in 2018 the adaptation got made as The Meg.